tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/statistical-power.md

 ## Introduction

 Statistical power is an important but often overlooked concept in statistical and econometric analysis.
 Broadly, it refers to how likely we are to detect an effect if there is one.
 Imagine that you are looking for certain information in a document written in a foreign language.
 The better your understanding of that foreign language (higher statistical power), the more likely you'll be to find the information that you need.
+Conversely, if your understanding of the language is poor (low statistical power), you'll be less likely to find the information even though it is in the document.

 More formally, statistical power can be defined as the probability of rejecting the null hypothesis when the alternative hypothesis is true.
 In this sense, it is closely related to the concept of type II error, i.e., failing to reject a false null hypothesis (also known as a false negative or error of omission).
-Indeed, statistical power $= 1 – prob(type II error)$.
+Indeed, statistical power = 1 – prob(type II error).

 What does this mean in practice?
 Let’s say we are studying the relationship between enrolling in a skill training programme and future earnings.
 We assume that there is an effect of the programme on earnings: therefore, our null hypothesis of no effect is false, and the alternative hypothesis is true.
 Statistical power gives us the probability that we do in fact find an effect of the programme on earnings.
 For example, if our power is 0.6, there is a 60% chance that we find a statistically significant treatment effect.
 Similarly, there is a 40% chance of incurring in type II error, that is, not finding a statistically significant effect even though there is one.
 So, if we ran this estimation 100 times, without changing any of its properties (e.g., sample size or the hypothesised effect size), we would expect to obtain a statistically significant effect 60 times.